CiaranHickey5/Asgn1-WAD2/README.md

   Users can use two sliders as a minimum and maximum range of rating.
 The movies with a rating between the minimum and maximum values will be shown.
 User is unable to make maximum slider below the minimum slider.
 - Feature 3: Release date range
   Users can filter movies between two selected dates.
 The movies that were released between the dates will be displayed.
-- Feature 4: React-query caching on all static endpoints
+- Feature 4: React-query caching on all static and parameterised endpoints
 - Feature 5: Pagination
   The movie lists have pagination implemented with a maximum of 5 movies shown per page.
 The number of pages are shown below the movie list where the user can click to browse between each.
 - Feature 6: Responsive UI layout for filter card.